Improve SEO, Make a Splash Online

 It can seem like magic—you plug a question into Google and moments later, hundreds of thousands of search results pop up on your screen.

 But those search results are no accident.
 Search engine optimization (SEO) is an important factor for anyone building a website, and especially so in the tourism industry.
 Without SEO, customers researching a destination may have trouble finding your tour or activity online.
+So it’s vital to improve SEO and follow a great strategy.

 Search engines such as Google rely on complicated algorithms to choose pages that are relevant to a search query and then rank those pages based on popularity (if lots of people visit a website, Google assumes it must be useful.)
 To appear on the all-important first page of results, your website needs to have relevant, quality content.